Cornerstone-OnDemand/modelkit/docs/examples/tf_hub.md

     }
 ```

-and then we may use the library to load it
+and then we may use a `ModelLibrary` to load it

 ```
 model_library = modelkit.ModelLibrary(